TheBatMatt/The-Riddler-s-Game/README.md

 ## The Riddler's Game

 You are Robin.
-The <span>Riddler</span> has captured you and is forcing you to take a timed quiz about the Dark Knight himself!
+The Riddler has captured you and is forcing you to take a timed quiz about the Dark Knight himself!
 It's a cruel game that he has claimed to have played with several Gotham inhabitants already.
 If you answer all of his questions correctly, a Bat signal will be shined in the sky telling Batman there is trouble, and the Riddler has agreed to turn himself in.
 The alternative is less than ideal.
-Can you claim victory in the <span>Riddler's</span> game?
-Or will <span>Riddler</span> and his massive ego have the night?
+Can you claim victory in the Riddler's game?
+Or will Riddler and his massive ego have the night?

 The quiz consists of 15 Batman related questions.
 A maximum of 15 points, with each corrected answer being equal to one point.
 If you don't beat the clock, the Riddler wins!